 Wanna talk back to an adult, roll your eyes or call someone names?
 Oh, noooooo way child… you will get grounded for that.
 Wanna “forget” to do the dishes before you bop off to the mall with your friend?
-Your sleepver will get taken away for that.
+Your sleepover will get taken away for that.
 Wanna go outside and play while your mom is at work and you were supposed to stay inside?
 Planned movie afternoon, canceled.
-Wanna Uber all over Los Angeles, alone, like your other 13 year old friends?
+Wanna Uber all over Los Angeles, alone, like your other 13-year-old friends?
 Oh, heck no. I will drive you, thank you very much, or… you can skip an outing or two with your pack of friends.
 You will survive.
 Trust me.

 When my son was four years old, he got his first bicycle with training wheels.
 He refused to get on it until I took off the training wheels.
 So, a wrench was located, training wheels were removed, bike (and all three children) were loaded in the car and taken to the park.
 Everything unloaded, the bike riding lesson began.
-We got to the grassy area, he hopped on the bike, I held on and pushed him about 5 feet, gave a push and away he went… riding a bike like it was nothing.
+We got to the grassy area, he hopped on the bike, I held on for about five feet, gave a push and away he went… riding a bike like it was nothing.
 Well, he had no problems riding, but he didn’t know how to stop.
 So, he steered himself right into a tree that was newly planted and only about 2 inches in diameter.
-Most others would miss that tree, but not him…he found a safe way to stop himself without damaging himself, the bike or the tree.
+Most others would miss that tree, but not him…he found a safe way to stop himself without damaging himself, the bike, or the tree.
 Next step was to teach him how to use the brakes.

-While I do seem to fall into the free range parenting category, I have lots of boundaries and rules for my children.
-One time we went to the beach when they were two, four and six years old.
-As you can imagine, a small u-haul would have been helpful in getting all of our plunder to the beach.
-As I was unloading the car and trying to get everything to our chosen spot for the day, I told the four year old and the six year old that they could not touch the water until I was with them.
-The two year old was right next to me as I arranged the blankets, put the food down, dumped the sand toys, etc. As soon as I was finished, I looked up and what did I see?
+While I do seem to fall into the free-range parenting category, I have lots of boundaries and rules for my children.
+One time we went to the beach when they were two, four, and six years old.
+As you can imagine, a small U-haul would have been helpful in getting all of our plunder to the beach.
+As I was unloading the car and trying to get everything to our chosen spot for the day, I told the four-year-old and the six-year-old that they could not touch the water until I was with them.
+The two-year-old was right next to me as I arranged the blankets, put the food down, dumped the sand toys, etc. As soon as I was finished, I looked up and what did I see?
 My two little angels frolicking in the water.
 So, I calmly re-packed the sand toys, picked up the food, folded the blankets and got them loaded back in the bag.
-Loaded everything up, marched down to the surf and told my little swimmers that it was time to go in that tone of voice that they knew meant business….they looked at me like they wanted to talk, but were smart enough not to protest… they followed along like little ducks.
+I loaded everything up, marched down to the surf and told my little swimmers that it was time to go in that tone of voice that they knew meant business… they looked at me like they wanted to talk, but were smart enough not to protest… they followed along like little ducks.
 We packed up the car and went home.
 They never did that again.